jamesherriott1/milestone_project_2/README.md

 Added img element to the player cards section in html as I noticed it was missing when I loaded the url to test the page.
 Realised this gave me a duplicate id so I changed the id to a class which solved the issue.
 <!-- might have to make changes later and give both sections their own id -->

+Kept getting 'suits not defined' error in dev tols inspector. {} were in the wrong place.
+Problem solved

 ## Major Issues

 Entered the wrong git command 'git rm -r .' and deleted the whole project.
 Managed to salvage most of the project and retested html and css.
 No errors.